Workshop for Early Career Geoscience Faculty

 "The Early Career workshop helped me start my faculty job off on the right foot and maximize my time and energy.
 I learned so much and loved the format and supportive environment."

+The Early Career Geoscience Faculty workshop is for faculty in their first three years of a tenure-track or equivalent position, with priority given to applicants entering their second or third years in their position.
+If you are in the process of applying for tenure-track or other permanent faculty positions, we encourage you to apply to the Preparing for an Academic Career workshop, which is hosted at Earth Educators Rendezvous each year.
 Participants must have a full-time faculty position at a two-year or four-year college or a university at the time of the workshop and must be in their first three years of full-time teaching or starting a full-time position in the Fall.
 See the overview page for details.

 - Tessa Hill, Department of Earth & Planetary Sciences, and Bodega Marine Laboratory, University of California, Davis